mikhashev/personal-context-manager/docs/technical-description.md

 Grok, developed by xAI, is an AI designed to assist users in understanding complex topics, with a focus on truthfulness and helpfulness ([xAI Grok](https://x.ai/grok)).
 It supports long context windows and can process structured data, making it compatible with PCT.

 - **Difference**: Grok does not have a native personalization mechanism like PCT.
 Without a context file, Grok relies on the user to provide context in each session, which can lead to repetitive interactions.
 PCT complements Grok by providing a structured, reusable context that ensures consistency across sessions.
 For example, a PCT file can instruct Grok to always provide visual explanations, a feature Grok would not inherently prioritize without such guidance.
-- **Compatibility**: Grok’s ability to handle long contexts makes it well-suited for PCT, as it can process the entire context file and follow its instructions effectively.
+- **Compatibility**: Grok's ability to handle long contexts makes it well-suited for PCT, as it can process the entire context file and follow its instructions effectively.

 ## Ethical Considerations